layday/instawow/README.rst

 Related work
 ------------

-The author of *wowman* has been cataloguing similar software `here <https://ogri-la.github.io/wow-addon-managers/>`__.
+The author of `strongbox <https://github.com/ogri-la/strongbox>`__ has been cataloguing similar software `here <https://ogri-la.github.io/wow-addon-managers/>`__.
 If you are unhappy with *instawow*, you might find one of these other add-on managers more to your liking.